The Pound-Drever-Hall Method for Superconducting-Qubit Readout

 \textit{Intrinsic Heterodyne Gain}.--- Because the PDH signal comes from the beats between the carrier and the sidebands, PDH qubit readout can experience effective amplification analogous to mixing with a strong LO if the sidebands are strong compared to the carrier.
 This intrinsic heterodyne gain can mitigate added noise in down-stream amplifiers and could allow PDH readout with a cryogenic $|E|^2$ detector to achieve higher readout SNR than conventional heterodyne.
 Here we demonstrate that sidebands strong enough to achieve more than $14$~dB of heterodyne gain can be applied without inducing additional MIST.

 To quantitatively benchmark how much sideband amplitude $E_\pm$ the qubit can tolerate, we evaluate the state transitions versus measurement-tone frequency and power in a two-measurement scheme modified from Ref.~\cite{AngelaKouMIST}, shown schematically in the inset of \fref{fig:QNDness}(a).
 An initial $\pi/2$ pulse is applied to the transmon qubit to prepare it in an equal superposition of the ground and excited states.
 For each configuration, $5000$ single shots are performed.
-Each shot consists of two consecutive heterodyne measurements separated by $8\ \mu$s, and between these, a probe is applied that replicates the effect of a measurement tone with variable-frequency and variable-power.
+Each shot consists of two consecutive $2$-$\mu$s-long heterodyne measurements separated by $8\ \mu$s, and between these, a probe is applied that replicates the effect of a measurement tone with variable-frequency and variable-power.
 Repeated application of an ideal QND measurement will always yield the same outcome, i.e. the conditional probability $p(j|j) = 1$.
 Due to imperfect measurement fidelity, some non-zero transition probabilities ($p(j|i) \neq 0$ for $i \neq j$) are always present, but the effect of the probe tone alone can be determined by examining the power and frequency dependence of the transition probabilities, and shown in \fref{fig:QNDness}(a).

 To determine the individual measurement outcomes, the IQ plane is divided into three regions, corresponding to the two qubit states, as well as a designated ``other'' outcome $\ket{o}$, corresponding to all higher-energy levels of the transmon.
-Decision boundaries are determined using a reference resonant probe power for which the measurement outcomes are trimodal due to the onset of strong MIST.
-(See Appendix~\stateassignment~for details on the decision boundary determination.)
+Decision boundaries are determined using a reference resonant probe power for which the measurement outcomes are trimodal due to the onset of strong MIST (see Sec.
+S6 in the Supplemental Material~\cite{SupplementalMaterial} for details on the decision boundary determination).
 Sample IQ histogram plots from the second measurement at $0$~MHz detuning are shown in \fref{fig:QNDness}(b), along with the decision boundaries and color-coded outcome regions.
 All IQ points falling within the same region are assigned to the same state.